MWSchmid/RNAseq_protocol/examples/TGNB.md

 # see the biomart manual for details.
 At the time I wrote this, biomart.org
 # was not available and I therefore used the DB hosted at ensembl.org.

-# Choose an biomart database (only if you were using
+# Choose a biomart database (only if you were using
 # the corresponding reference genome and annotation).
 # To display available marts and datasets for animals
 # and plants (there may also be other hosts):